UFAL-DSG/cs_restaurant_dataset/README.md

 Details & Citing
 ----------------

-To find out more details and cite the dataset if you use it, use the following paper (link coming soon):
+To find out more details and cite the dataset if you use it, use the following paper:

-Ondřej Dušek and Filip Jurčíček (2019): Neural Generation for Czech: Data and Baselines.
+Ondřej Dušek and Filip Jurčíček (2019): [Neural Generation for Czech: Data and Baselines](https://www.aclweb.org/anthology/W19-8670/).
 In _INLG_, Tokyo, Japan.

 Dataset format